pombreda/pgreloaded/doc/modules/ebs.rst

    .. attribute:: componenttypes

-      A tuple of :class:`Component` based class identifiers that shall be processed by the :class:`System`
+      A tuple of class identifiers that shall be processed by the :class:`System`

    .. method:: process(world : World, components : iterable)

-      Processes :class:`Component` items.
+      Processes component items.

       This method has to be implemented by inheriting classes.